 Understanding Leased Lines

 The Wikipedia definition of a leased line isn’t wrong, but it’s just not described in a way that’s particularly accessible.
+A leased line bypasses the traditional ADSL way of getting an internet connection through traditional telephone lines.
 So let’s pick out a few key phrases and examine them in a little more detail.

 Leased Lines: Simple, yet Effective